zncdata-labs/kubedatastack/README.md

 ## License

-Kubedoop is licensed under the Apache License, Version 2.0.
-See [LICENSE](./LICENSE) for the full license text.
+Kubedoop is under the Apache 2.0 license.
+See the [LICENSE](./LICENSE) file for details.